zer0lightning/Account-Security/README.md

 - https://www.howtogeek.com/133680/htg-explains-what-is-a-vpn/

 ## Banking Credentials
-If your banking credentials got compromised and a victim identity theft.
+If your banking credentials got compromised and identity is stolen.

-- Call bank and ask for a new card, put a note and inform them about the incident.
+- Visit the bank and ask for a new card, put a note and inform them about the incident.

 - File a police report right away.